 Since the detail shown by different scales and series of Ordnance Survey maps varies, it was decided that one map series and scale should be used to identify and mark the grid intersects on air photographs.
 Although the most accurate maps are the 1:10 000 scale, these were not widely available, therefore, it was decided to use the second series 1:50 000 scale OS maps.
-The 10km NSIS sample locations were plotted from these maps onto air photos that had an approximate scale of 1:25 000 using a 'sketch master' that allows the superimposition of both map and photo images.
-The location of the grid intersect was marked on the photo using a Rotring pen, generally as a small dot approximately 0.5 mm diameter.
-Rotring ink generally does not erase easily in the field as it is not water soluble.
+The 10km NSIS sample locations were plotted from these maps onto air photos that had an approximate scale of 1:25 000 using a Zeiss 'sketch master' that allows the superimposition of both map and photo images having different scales.
+The location of the grid intersect was generally marked on the photo using a Rotring pen as a small dot approximately 0.5 mm diameter.
+Ink generally does not erase easily in the field as it is not water soluble.
+Other methods used to mark the sample location included chinagraph pencil or a pin prick.
 The national grid reference was clearly marked on the photograph and the position of the site was often indicated by marking the edges of the photograph with lines drawn perpendicular to the photo edge and in line with the dot.